SethClydesdale/ps4-cover-generator/README.md

 # PS4 Cover Generator
-A tool for creating profile Cover Images directly in the PS4 web browser.
+A tool for creating PSN Cover Images directly in the PS4 web browser.

 **IMPORTANT :** This tool is still under development, so it is subject to change.
 If you have any suggestions or questions, feel free to open a [new issue](https://github.com/SethClydesdale/ps4-cover-generator/issues) to let us know.